 People with mesothelioma cancer have just a few universally approved treatment options.
 Not long ago, they had even fewer.

-What Is Hot Chemotherapy?
+What Is Heated Chemotherapy?

 When Is Hot Chemotherapy Delivered to Mesothelioma Patients?